SolidKnight/deploy-autodeskapps/README.md

 ### TestGroupId
 Mandatory parameter that specifies the object id of the testing group.
 Apps will be assigned with available intent to this group.
 ### DeplymentNamePrefix
 Optional parameter for specifying a prefix to the deployment name.
+There is no delimiter between this prefix and the display name of the app.
 ### Upload
 Optional parameter the controls whether or not packages are uploaded to Intune.